ECNU-ILOG/SymbolicCDM/README.md

 # Symbolic Cognitice Diagnosis Model (SCDM)

 This repository contains the code for the paper "Symbolic Cognitive Diagnosis via Hybrid Optimization for Intelligent Education Systems" published in _proceedings of the 38th AAAI Conference on Artificial Intelligence_ (AAAI 2024).

-Besides, we also upload the main paper and its appendix, titled `main.pdf` and `appendix.pdf` respectively in the folder named paper.
+We also upload the pre-print main paper and its appendix, titled `main.pdf` and `appendix.pdf` respectively in the folder named paper.
+The published edition is available at https://ojs.aaai.org/index.php/AAAI/article/view/29413.

 ![Framework](asset/img.png)